Skip to main content

 • GET /v1/runtime/info advertises whether auth is required, which validation profile is active, the scope prefixes used to derive the authorization envelope, and the envelope metadata version for compatibility checks

-• GET /v1/auth/browser-config exposes the browser-login metadata plus the same scope/envelope diagnostics that remote clients need before starting an interactive sign-in flow
+• GET /v1/auth/browser-config exposes the browser-login metadata plus the same scope and envelope diagnostics that remote clients need before starting an interactive sign-in flow

 • when a request is already authenticated, the runtime handshake echoes the resolved principal for diagnostics and operator troubleshooting